Yuli Gurriel Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 12th in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 18th in the league.

-- The Diamondbacks have the 20th-ranked team ERA among all league pitching staffs (4.82).
+- The Diamondbacks' 4.87 team ERA ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks surrender the fourth-most home runs in baseball (21 total, 1.6 per game).
+- The Diamondbacks rank 25th in baseball in home runs allowed (21 total, 1.5 per game).

-- Bumgarner (0-1) starts for the Diamondbacks, his third of the season.
+- The Diamondbacks will look to Nelson (1-0) in his third start this season.

-- His last appearance was out of the bullpen on Wednesday when the left-hander tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- In his last time out on Sunday, the right-hander threw six innings against the Los Angeles Dodgers, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.